nemoNoboru/relay/spec.md

 ```
 struct, protocol, server, state, receive, send, template, dispatch,
-config, fn, if, else, for, in, try, catch, return, throw, update
+config, fn, if, else, for, in, try, catch, return, throw
 ```

 **Note:** All keywords are strictly reserved and cannot be used as identifiers.